mmwebster/chibios-subsys/README.md

 __NOTE:__ Currently the project is setup for the utest lib to be installed to /usr/local/.
 This will be abstracted into a user-specific config in the future.

+## GNU ARM Embedded Toolchain
+This project uses `gcc-arm-none-eabi` to build for its embedded ARM Cortex-MX targets.
+To use this project as-is, you must install this toolchain with your package manager of choice.
+Most development has been with version `6.2`.

+## OpenOCD
+This project uses OpenOCD (On-Chip Debugger) to interface with the ST-Link and In-System Programmer for programming and debugging eval boards and custom PCBs, respectively.
+To use this project asi-is, you must install this software with your package manager of choice.
+Most development has been with version `0.10.0`.

 # Background
-I'm writing this for use in a personal embedded audio project.
+I'm writing this for use in a personal embedded project.
 More on that later.